arvindr21/tddBootstrapBoilerPlate/README.md

 - main.js

-With dependency management, autoprefixing & file hashing (for browser caching)!
+With jshint's code quality testing, dependency management, autoprefixing & file hashing (for browser caching)!
 - You can compare your `app/index.html` with `dist/index.html` and also their respective js and css.

 What all can Grunt do?